 We haven't listed tax deductions as a reason for setting up an HSA for a health plan dependent.
 That's because under IRS law, the plan is theirs, which means that only they can claim contributions to this account, even if you provided the funds.

-If you want to fund a second HSA for a family member, they must be covered as a dependent under your HSA-qualified health insurance plan.
+If you want to fund a second HSA for a family member, they must be covered as a dependent under your HSA-qualified health insurance plan (or under another qualifying plan).
 They must also meet the same requirements you had to meet before you could open your HSA.
 These include:

 - You cannot be claimed as a tax dependent by someone else